kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/04-styling-notes-app/09-mobile-menu-part-02.md

 ```

 * We want to set `top` to be the value of our header height, which we have stored in the `$header-height: 6rem;` variable
+  - We'll add that in the code snippet below

 ## Houston we have a huuuuge Problem!
 * We can not scroll in the sidebar